Infectious Disease Physician

-Several vaccine technologies have been employed against COVID-19.
+There are over 10 COVID-19 vaccines in use in various parts of the world, using different types of vaccine technologies.
 There are 4 main vaccine types available.
 These include 2 genetic vaccines using either mRNA or DNA to deliver the instructions for making the COVID-19 antigen; in this case, that's the SARS-CoV-2 spike protein which in turn elicits an immune response and provides protection against the coronavirus.
 Other more conventional vaccines involve using either whole inactivated viruses or fragments of the virus to provoke immune protection.

 *Comirnaty vaccines carry the same research name as the Pfizer-BioNTech COVID-19 vaccines, BNT162b2.
 HealthHub records will be updated accordingly and the vaccine will now be labelled Pfizer-BioNTech / Comirnaty.